Sudrien/watchy_romantime/README.md

 Tools >> Manage Libraries >> Add "Sunset" (tested with 1.1.7)

-There are 3 modes, which can be switched between by the right buttons; (TO FIX)
+There are 3 modes, which can be switched between by the right buttons;

 Mode 1, suggested by [@maya@occult.institute](https://occult.institute/@maya) - Sun is down, you only have the moon...phase